lucas-mior/physical_disk_emulation/README.md

 # Physical Disk Emulation
 Example script to setup a virtual disk that emulates the physical layout.
+It is *not* intended to be run without modification.

 ## Disclaimer
 This script is dangerous and can make you loose data.
 Use it at your own risk.